Find Nursing Colleges

 36 Yearly Graduations

 The most popular school in the United States for maternal/child health and neonatal nursing students seekinga master's degree is University of Minnesota - Twin Cities.
-Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-During the 2020-2021 academic year, 36 people received their master's degree in maternal/child health and neonatal nursing from UMN Twin Cities.
-About 94% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+During the most recent year for which we have data, 36 people received their master's degree in maternal/child health and neonatal nursing from UMN Twin Cities.
+Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.

 #2